 Another thing that I love about themes in this show is how it showcases the downfall of characters where they don’t fully understand love, value and life.
 Two great examples of this are fully showcased in episode 21, 22 and 23 which I won’t mention due to spoilers.
 This show also does a great job tacking serious topics such like being curse where there’s nothing you can do about it and you can’t simply remove the curse that is inside you even if you decide to cut your legs or arms off.

 The last thing that I want to talk about this the pedophilia controversy with Chise and Elias.
 Guys there is no pedophilia in this show plus the creators never even tried to glamorize pedophilia.
 If you watch an anime that features a lot of pedophilia that also features incest go watch Eromanga Sensei and enjoy the pedophilia as its glory as well being on the FBI watchlist.

 Am sorry I had to bring this up because shit like that always infuriates me.

 Overall the story of The Ancient Magus Bride was fantastic.
 It’s was well told, well-paced, it established its setting perfectly and the themes and messages were well handled and treated with respect

-Like with the story the charterers are brilliant as well-being likable and well written.
+Like with the story the charterers are brilliant as well-being likeable and well written.

 I start with the main female protagonist Chise who is one of easily one of the best female leads I have seen in any anime.
 I honestly love this character from start to finish.
 She may appear to be a bit dull character at first but as the series progresses she greatly grows as a character that you can sympathise with.

-Also the one thing you should keep in mind is Chise is tragic character where after the events of the prequel OVAs before episode 1 she was suffering from depression to a point where she sold herself to slavery.
+Also, the one thing you should keep in mind is Chise is a tragic character where after the events of the prequel OVAs before episode 1 she was suffering from depression to a point where she sold herself to slavery.

 Seeing Chise grow as a character was a great experience as she was very determined to keep on living.